 Payment processors like TransNational have already shown a willingness to embrace Apple Pay.
 In an announcement, they said that they are giving out free NFC enabled devices to make Apple Pay purchases possible at POPs.
 But for many of the smaller retailers across the nation, it could be very confusing trying to figure out how to get on board with this new method of accepting payments.

 Some retailers are already set up with terminals that operate based on NFC technology.
 They may have had these terminals installed in hopes that earlier attempts to get “Tap-to-Pay” off the ground would have been more successful.
-Unfortunately, those earlier attempts were met with some huge challenges, but the fact that Apple is now on board changes things greatly.
+Unfortunately, those previous attempts were met with some enormous challenges, but the fact that Apple is now onboard changes things substantially.

 If you own a retail location and want to set up NFC terminals to allow your customers to pay via Apple Pay, you can purchase one from most electronic stores.
 You should contact your existing POS service provider to find out how to get this service started in your establishment.

 Retailers can benefit greatly from offering this system of accepting payments from customers.
 It adds an option for consumers who may increase sales, as well as an added level of security to transactions.